jepstein-eagle/adaptable/packages/adaptable/adaptable-functions-guide.md

 Many Functions contain an array of Objects that users can create, edit or delete (if their Entitlements allow).

-## Functions List
+### Functions UI

+There are a number of different ways in which end-Users will interact with Functions in the AdapTable UI:

+- Most Functions have a dedicated 'popup' screen.
+Functions that contain an array of items (e.g. AdvancedSearch) will typically show these in a table in the popup with buttons to add / edit.
+Functions which

-These are typically managed via 'Wizards' in the AdapTable UI.
+- are typically managed via 'Wizards' in the AdapTable UI.

 These objects can usually be pre-populated via Predefined Config, and the section will the same as the Function Name (e.g. AdvancedSearch, ConditionalStyle etc.)